 Klocwork is the most accurate and trusted static analyzer for C, C++, C#, and Java.
 Klocwork offers Differential Analysis, connected desktop, and support for CI/CD pipelines.
 So, Klocwork is the ideal SAST tool.
 Using Klocwork helps your development teams prevent cybersecurity threats early on.

-- Enforces industry and coding standards, including CWE and CERT, DISA STIG, and OWASP.
+- Enforces industry and coding standards, including CWE, CERT, DISA STIG, and OWASP.

 - Provides detailed security standard compliance reports.

-Sign up for our next live demo to see how Klocwork will help you prevent cybersecurity threats.
+Sign up for our on-demand demo to see how Klocwork will help you prevent cybersecurity threats.